sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

 # Conclusion

 As we advocated in a related paper [@Sahuguet2014-px], opendata is really data "of the people, by the people, for the people".
 The current effort to make lots of data open is great, but this is just tackling the first step, publishing.
-Make this data easy to download and use is really the next step and this is the problem we are trying to solve with Docker for Data.
-Borrowing from the Docker (Docker ) play-book (and DevOps more generally), we propose a way to package datasets into self-contained data bundles that be deployed quickly and easily.
-We also present a concrete application for real-estate data in New York City.
+Make this data easy to download and use is really the next step.
+This is the problem we are trying to solve with Docker for Data, by taking some inspiration from the Docker container technology and applying it to open datasets.

+This work is still at an early stage but it has been received by great interestes at hackathons and the Real Estate Investment Cooperative (REIC) is using it to visualize anomalies in price markups.

+With the increasing appetite for citizen science [@Silvertown2009-ns; @Haklay2012-cf; @Noveck2015-fn], we think that Docker for Data (and any similar efforts) could be a worthy tool, making access to open data only a few clicks away.

+ We welcome your feedback at http://www.dockerfordata.com.
+The project is open source.
+Contributions and forks are welcome at http://github.com/talos/docker4data.

 # References